viascience/ztf-tutorial/tutorial-2-owasp-prompt-injection/README.md

 cp .env.example .env
 # Then edit .env and replace "your-openai-api-key-here" with your actual API key

-# Alternatively, set the API key directly in your environment
-export OPENAI_API_KEY="your-api-key-here"

 # Start the full system
 docker-compose up --build
 ```